scubamuc/wiki-md/LXD-LXC.bridged-network.md

 $ sudo nmcli con up br0
 ```

-To ensure that the bridge is started on reboot the standard connection may be deleted using `nmtui` :
+To ensure that the bridge is started on reboot the default (Auto-Ethernet) connection may be disabled or deleted using `nmtui` :

 `$ sudo nmtui`